 – the least populated of all the UK’s national parks put together.
 Roam along lakesides, discover shrouded waterfalls and watch otters play from the riverbanks of this paradisiacal landscape.

-Many a bitter battle was fought on Northumberland soil.
-The peaceful countryside at Flodden belies the infamous and bloody clash between English and Scots soldiers that changed the course of history forever.
+that once saw the bloody clash between English and Scots soldiers that changed the course of history forever.